Jan 22, 2017

-Closets are a prime spot for dust accumulation in Overton, Texas, homes.
+It’s no secrete it can be difficult to keep a dust free home in East Texas.
 Shoes, rarely used items, boxes, carpeting or shelving can introduce or harbor dust mites.
 Infrequent cleaning habits in these areas can create a major build-up of potential allergens.
 Overhaul your closets and adjust your storage and housekeeping habits to get rid of hidden dust and keep future accumulation at bay.

 The floor is one of the top areas where dust likes to settle.
 You can keep dust in your closet under control by vacuuming, sweeping the floor regularly and removing unnecessary items.
 When you have piles of boxes, luggage, and other items on the floor, it’s easy for dust to hide under and around these items.
 If possible, find alternate storage or place the items on a higher shelf in the closet instead.

 Reconsider your shoe storage if you have a lot of footwear on the floor of a bedroom closet.
 Make sure everyone knows not to place dirty shoes in the closets.
 Apart from adding to your chores by leaving more debris, dirty shoes can introduce dust and other allergens into your home.

 If you clean up dust by wiping down surfaces with the first cloth that comes to hand, you may end up spreading more than you collect.
 It’s important to use the right tools to capture dust effectively and remove it from your closet.
 Wipe down flat surfaces with an electrostatic or microfiber cloth that effectively picks up dust.

 If you have hard floors in your closet, use a damp microfiber mop to collect dust.
 If your closet is carpeted, vacuum frequently.
 The most efficient vacuum is one with a HEPA filter, though any vacuum with a clean filter will help you to remove dust more effectively.